Gauteng transport MEC confident violence between e-hailers and taxi industry will be resolved

 She urged unity across the public transport and e-hailing sectors.
 She said that there will be challenges.

 “We are confident we can arrive at a point where operators work together, share experiences and transfer skills.
 The taxi industry knows our stance and is cooperating.
 E-hailing drivers are new, some have been forced into this after losing jobs and they need proper grooming and support.
-As a government, we are committed to helping them so that operations can continue safely,” the MEC said.
+As a government, we are committed to helping them so that operations can continue safely.”

 TimesLIVE